 \subsection{Detector asymptotics under $H_0$ and local alternatives}

-The detector is designed to achieve an asymptotic significance level $ \alpha $, which makes it comparable to a classical Neyman-Pearson hypothesis test based on a fixed sample.
-But, clearly, the method differs from such a classical test in that it tries to come to the conclusion that the null hypothesis needs to be rejected as soon as the detector statistic provides enough evidence.
-Since monitoring may last forever and then analyzes infinitely many observations, we need to ensure that asymptotically the null hypothesis is never rejected with probability $ 1-\alpha $, if it is true.
-To achieve the latter, we select $c$ such that
+The following theorem entails the detector's limiting distribution using the boundary function $ g(m,k) $, when no change is present.

-\begin{theorem} Suppose that Assumptions A-i - A-iii are fulfilled and $ \| \vecv \|_1 \le C_\vecv $ for some constant $ C_\vecv $.
-If $ \vecv $ is estimated, additionally assume that A-iv holds, otherwise formally put $ \hat{\vecv}_m = \vecv$.
+\begin{Theorem} Suppose that Assumptions A--i -- A--iii are fulfilled and $ \| \vecv \|_1 \le C_\vecv $ for some constant $ C_\vecv $.
+If $ \vecv $ is estimated, additionally assume that A--iv holds, otherwise formally put $ \hat{\vecv}_m = \vecv$.
 Under the null hypothesis $ H_0 $ the detector statistic converges in distribution,

-where $ B(t) $, $ 0 \le t < \infty $, is a standard Brownian motion. \end{theorem}
+where $ B(t) $, $ 0 \le t < \infty $, is a standard Brownian motion. \end{Theorem}

-\begin{remark} Note that the $ \calS_{\delta,\gamma} = \sup_{\frac{\delta}{1+\delta} \le t \le 1} \frac{|B(t)|}{t^\gamma} \to \calS_{0,\gamma} = \sup_{0 \le t \le 1} \frac{|B(t)|}{t^\gamma} $, $ \delta \to 0 $, so that for small $ \delta $ one can work with $ \calS_{0,\gamma} $.
-Explicit formulas for $ \calS_{0,\gamma} $ are, however, only known for $ \gamma = 0 $, but one can simulate quantiles or rely on quantiles provided in the literature. \end{remark}
+\begin{Remark} Note that the $ \calS_{\delta,\gamma} = \sup_{\frac{\delta}{1+\delta} \le t \le 1} \frac{|B(t)|}{t^\gamma} \to \calS_{0,\gamma} = \sup_{0 \le t \le 1} \frac{|B(t)|}{t^\gamma} $, $ \delta \to 0 $, so that for small $ \delta $ one can work with $ \calS_{0,\gamma} $.
+Explicit formulas for $ \calS_{0,\gamma} $ are, however, only known for $ \gamma = 0 $, but one can simulate quantiles or rely on quantiles provided in the literature. \end{Remark}